Scottish Ambulance Service: ScotSTAR

-With the remote towns and villages in Scotland often being hours away from advanced medical treatment, Scottish Specialist Transport and Retrieval (ScotSTAR) was setup incorporating paediatric and neonatal retrieval and transfer teams and the two adult Emergency Medical Retrieval Service teams (EMRS).
+With the remote towns and villages in Scotland often being hours away from advanced medical treatment, Scottish Specialist Transport and Retrieval (ScotSTAR) was set up incorporating paediatric and neonatal retrieval and transfer teams and the two adult Emergency Medical Retrieval Service teams (EMRS).
 The ScotSTAR service was set up on 1 April 2014 and transported 2,654 patients 2014–2015.
 The service uses multiple vehicles, either owned by the ambulance service or other organisations: specialist ambulances and cars, five air ambulances and HM Coastguard helicopters.
 The service is based in Glasgow.

 EMRS (The Emergency Medical Retrieval Service) was created in 2004 by ten emergency medical consultants from Glasgow and Paisley.
 Initially, the service provided aeromedical cover to six isolated hospitals within Argyll and Bute.
 The ten consultants only had £40,000 worth of funding for medical equipment.
 In its first year the service transported 40 patients.
 In years to follow, the clinical crew began to gather evidence for the life-saving impact and cost effectiveness of the service.
 Following a successful 18-month trial period in the West of Scotland funded by the Scottish Government, in 2010 the service was opened up to the whole of the country, after securing permanent funding.
 The service is currently staffed by 47 part-time retrieval consultants, 14 retrieval practitioners, and 4 registrars, carrying out around 1000 missions every year.